-Gallbladder Surgeon near Southeast Michigan
+Gallbladder Surgeon in Novi, Michigan

 Specializing in Gallbladder Surgery with offices in Novi, Livonia, and Southfield MI

 If you're facing symptoms of a dysfunctional gallbladder, it may need to be removed.
 Even though the gallbladder is a non-vital organ, you will have to modify your diet.
 If your Primary Care doctor suggests having your gallbladder removed, you may need to choose a surgeon.
 Dr. R.B.
-Kolachalam is a board certified and highly trained general surgeon in Southeast Michigan, with high ratings from patients on sites such as Healthgrades.
+Kolachalam is a board-certified and highly trained general surgeon in Southeast Michigan, with high ratings from patients on sites such as Healthgrades.
 Located near Novi, Livonia, and Southfield he is an expert in performing laparoscopic cholecystectomy, a gallbladder surgery that uses a small lighted camera called a laparoscope during the surgery.

 What to expect with Gallbladder Surgery

 Dr. R.B.
 Kolachalam is a specialist in gallbladder disease and surgery of the gallbladder.
 Dr. Kolachalam performs laparoscopic gallbladder surgery on a routine basis, in both emergency and elective situations.
 For this reason, it is described as very safe and effective in treating your gallbladder condition.
 Prior to surgery, we want our patients to have a comprehensive understanding of the reasons for surgery, what the operation involves, and how recovery is expected to proceed.

 Laparoscopic gallbladder surgery is done using a laparoscope, or a small “telescope” attached to a camera.
 It